 Rubbish is the waste materials generated during deceased estate clearance.
 These items are categorized as:

-These are debris and any other construction materials that result during the demolition process.
+These are debris and other construction materials that result during demolition.
 Examples of builder wastes include; plumbing fixtures, concrete, bricks, metals, glass and many more.
 Most builder wastes are resellable.
-Otherwise, you can recycle the wastes to increase their shelf-lives.
+Otherwise, you can recycle the waste to increase its shelf life.

-These are general items used in day to day life.
+These are general items used in day-to-day life.
 Examples include old bottles, cartons, cardboard and many more.
-Since they hold absolutely no sentimental value, they can be given out to close relatives for re-use.
+Since they hold no sentimental value, they can be given out to relatives for re-use.